 When is Doctor Who series 13’s BBC release date?

-Following from this latest update, the series could conceivably return in late 2021 (possibly in an autumn or winter time slot).
 There will be only eight episodes in series 13, three less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.

 Which Doctor Who monsters will return for season 13?

 According to series boss Chris Chibnall, Doctor Who Season 13 looks set to bring back some high profile baddies to face off with the Doctor and her friends.